zorrowang/LeetCode/docs/Languages/Java/data-structure/Tree.md

 ### Binary Search Tree

-Binary search tree (BST) is a binary tree data structure which has the following properties:
+Binary search tree (BST) is a binary tree data structure that has the following properties:

 - The left subtree of a node contains only nodes with keys lesser than the node’s key.
 - The right subtree of a node contains only nodes with keys greater than the node’s key.